-A child care program can operate a classroom for families who are eligible for Early Head Start or child care subsidies.
-As in the other scenarios, the intake coordinator determines the family and child eligibility for Early Head Start.
-For this scenario, the focus is on how to braid funding sources related to Early Head Start and subsidized child care, focusing on families who receive TANF and families under 100 percent of the poverty level.
+Northern Rivers Child Care has a classroom for families who are eligible for Early Head Start and Child Care Subsidies.
+As in the other scenarios, the Intake Coordinator determines the family and child eligibility for Early Head Start.
+For this scenario, the focus is on how to braid funding sources related to Early Head Start and subsidized child care focusing on families who receive TANF and families under 100 percent of the poverty level.

-Step 1: Front Door: Identify the eligibility requirements across your funding sources and determine the full range of populations your organization can serve.
+Step 1: Front Door identify the eligibility requirements across your funding sources and determine the full range of populations your organization can serve.
 There are 8 children in the Early Head Start room.
 Of the total number of children, 5 children stay for extended care.
-In this scenario, there are families who meet the first category of eligibility and whose income is 100 percent below poverty.
-This allows for all the children to be eligible to enroll in the Early Head Start program.
+In this scenario, there are families who meet the First Category of eligibility and whose income is 100 percent below poverty.
+This allows for all the children to be eligible to enroll in the Early Head Start program

-Program Classroom Demographics Funding Source Fiscal Model Early Head Start 8 Children Federal Funds D : 1 Child Care Subsidy 5 Children Federal, State, and Local Funds Braid
+Program Classroom Demographics Funding Source Fiscal Model Early Head Start 8 Children A. Federal Funds Child Care Subsidy 5 Children B. Federal, State & Local Funds Braid